When you're trying to figure out how much you might receive in a personal injury settlement after a motorcycle accident, here's what to know:

 For subjective, less concrete damages like "pain and suffering," predictions are at best an educated guess based on:

 Because every case and every jury is different, even the best analysis will still only predict pain and suffering damages within a broad range.

 How the motorcycle accident affects a particular plaintiff is also key in valuing damages.
 For example, if a plaintiff is left with a permanent limp, but was formerly a very active person who enjoyed participating in a variety of sports and outdoor activities, his damages based on "loss of quality of life" will likely be higher in the eyes of a jury than if he had been relatively physically inactive before the injury.
 If the motorcycle accident left plaintiff permanently disabled in a way that does not affect his livelihood, that plaintiff's damages for lost earning potential will be lower than a plaintiff whose livelihood is affected.

-The other major factor in valuing a case is the likelihood a defendant will be found liable, at trial, for the traffic accident.
+The other major factor in valuing a motorcycle accident injury case is the likelihood that the defendant will be found liable, at trial, for the traffic accident.
 If the plaintiff has little or no evidence proving the defendant was at fault for the plaintiff's motorcycle accident injuries, the value of the case goes down considerably.

-Even if the potential damages are high, a defendant will be less willing to settle and more inclined to take her chances at trial when fault is in clear question.
-Similarly, the plaintiff will be more inclined to accept a low settlement because he runs the risk of getting nothing at trial.
+Even if the potential damages are high, a defendant will be less willing to settle and more inclined to take their chances at trial when fault is in clear question.
+Similarly, an injured rider will be more inclined to accept a low settlement because they runs the risk of getting nothing at trial.

 Learn more about determining fault in a personal injury case.